realA10001986/Time-Circuits-Display-DMX/README.md

     <tr><td>33</td><td>Last Time Departed: Brightness (0=off; 1-255=darkest-brightest)</td></tr>
 </table>

-If DMX_USE_VERIFY is defined in the source code (which it is by default), a DMX packet verfifier is implemented.
+If DMX_USE_VERIFY is defined in tcd_global.h (which it is by default), a DMX packet verfifier is implemented.
 Channel 46 must be at value 100, otherwise the DMX packet is ignored.

 ### Build information